TheMarlboroMan/ngtest-module/README.md

 	- This other thing
 		transition('* => void', [style({color:'#fff'}), animate('0.5s ease', style({transform: 'translateX(100%)'}))])
 			reades: When I exit, apply me the style with white color, then animate me to the translateX style in 0.5s.
+	- Animations are pinned to elements through templating. [@triggername]="statename".
-	- The trick on pinning animations to items is to combine the trigger with the state, like in [@getoutitem]="present" in the style.
+	- The trick on pinning :enter or :leave animations is to combine the trigger name with the state, like in [@getoutitem]="present".

 export const HoverItem:AnimationEntryMetadata=trigger('hoveritem', [
 	state('hovered', style({backgroundColor: '#c55'})),